Para triathlon classification

-Paratriathlon classification is the classification system for athletes participating in paratriathlon.
+Para triathlon classification is the classification system for athletes participating in Para triathlon.
 It is governed by the World Triathlon (formerly known as ITU).
 The sport has been included in the 2016 Summer Paralympics.

 Classification system from 2017

 World Triathlon has implemented some modifications to the classification system that was introduced in 2014 after further research was conducted to address certain aspects of the previous system.
 The research project is an ongoing project for both physical and vision impairments.

 Paratriathlon groups athletes into nine sport classes, based on three types of impairment, that compete in six medal events.

 Wheelchair users (PTWC)

 The two classes are PTWC1 (more severe} and PTWC2, for upper limb and lower limb disabilities, respectively.
 Athletes must use a recumbent handcycle on the cycling segment and a racing chair for the running segment.

 The two classes compete together in the same medal event, with PTWC1 competitors receiving a time advantage (3:08 for men, 4:04 for women).